QuentinRa/blog.quentinra.dev/it/networking/general/index.md

 <div class="row row-cols-md-2"><div>

-A **network interface** is the connection between your machine, and the network.
+A **network interface** is the connection between your machine and the network.
 It's most likely done by a network card.
-From the machine point of view, a virtual representation of a network interface was introduced, called virtual network interface.
+From the machine point of view, a virtual representation of a network interface was introduced, called "virtual network interface".

 For instance, if you are using Ethernet, then you will most likely have a virtual interface called `eth0` <small>(or ethSomething)</small>.

-If you are using a vpn, you may see virtual network interfaces such as `tun0` <small>(or tunSomething)</small>.
+If you are using a VPN, you may see virtual network interfaces such as `tun0` <small>(or tunSomething)</small>.
 </div><div>

-For application on a local machine to communicate with each other, there is a special virtual network called **localhost** (127.0.0.1), which is associated with the virtual network interface  **lo** (loop back), allowing local applications to locally transfer data over this virtual network.
+For applications on a local machine to communicate with each other, there is a special virtual network called **localhost** (127.0.0.1), which is associated with the virtual network interface  **lo** (loopback), allowing local applications to locally transfer data over this virtual network.

 > As a machine may have multiple network cards, or a network card may be connected to multiple networks, you have to determine which interface will be used for each communication.
 </div></div>